1904 Penn State football team

 The 1904 Penn State football team was an American football team that represented Pennsylvania State College—now known as Pennsylvania State University–as an independent during the 1904 college football season.
 The team was coached by Tom Fennell and played its home games on Beaver Field in State College, Pennsylvania.

+Notably, 1904 marked the first season where WUP/Pitt, Penn State, and West Virginia played a full round robin.
+Thus, 1904 marked the first season of the district championship.